raptorjs-legacy/rapido/README.md

 # Overview

 ## Commands
-Rápido is extensible and supports any number of commands that can easily be installed using `npm`.
+Rápido is extensible and supports any number of commands that can easily be invoked from the command line.
+Commands are bundled as part of "stacks" and new stacks can easily be installed using `npm` (described later).
-Based on the arguments passed to the Rápido CLI, Rápido will delegate the work to the appropriate command handler.
+Based on the arguments passed to the Rápido command line interface, Rápido will delegate the work to the appropriate command handler.
 A simple command invocation is shown below:<br>
 ```
 $ rap create component ui/buttons/Button --no-testing
 ```